OCD Specialist in Tampa

 Harm OCD

-Obsession: Fear causing harm oneself, loved ones, or other people.
+Obsession: Fear of causing harm to oneself, loved ones, or others.

-Compulsion: Assessing for safety; reassurance seeking; removing objects than can cause harm but are otherwise commonplace (knives, pillows, etc.).
+Compulsion: Assessing for safety, reassurance seeking, and removing objects that can cause harm but are otherwise commonplace (knives, pillows, etc.).

-Obsession: Fear and doubt over their long-standing sexual orientation.
+Obsession: Fear and doubt over one’s long-standing sexual orientation.

 Compulsion: Checking for arousal or attraction; reassurance-seeking; testing oneself; avoidance of specific genders.